 K-State Animal Science Students Compete in Academic Quadrathlon

-In the laboratory practicum, the team demonstrated application of animal sciences knowledge to animal management and care.
+In the laboratory practicum, the teams solve hands on problems involving animal science knowledge such as animal management and care.
 The work at each station usually involves a species such as beef or swine or a disciplinary area such as physiology or meats.

-The written exam questions may involve any area related to animal production and products.
-Each team worked on one exam, dividing the questions as they chose.
+The written exam questions involve any area related to animal science concepts and principles.
+Each team worked on one exam, dividing the questions as they choose.

-On their way to earning overall champion honors, the team earned first in the quiz bowl and written exam, and tied for third place in the laboratory practicum.
+On their way to earning overall champion honors, this year’s champion team earned first in the written exam and laboratory practicum, and second place in the quiz bowl.

-Champion team members will receive a $200 scholarship and custom belt buckles crafted by Max Lang Buckles, Houston, Texas.
-Sixteen-year sponsor of the K-State Academic Quadrathlon and the K-State team is Fourth & Pomeroy Associates, Clay Center, Kansas.
+The overall champion team members received a custom belt buckle crafted by Max Lang Buckles, Houston, Texas.
+Seventeen-year sponsor of the K-State Academic Quadrathlon and the K-State team is Fourth & Pomeroy Associates, Clay Center, Kansas.